Don’t Make These Three Investing Mistakes

 And yet… there it was.
-A small, sharp rock had punctured the bottom of the tank due to the weight of the water on top of it.
+A small, sharp rock had punctured the bottom of the tank.
 As we pulled the leaker off the ground, the hole got even larger.

 Now the tank can’t even hold water.

-We would have saved ourselves a lot of energy and a lot of water had we just scratched our head a bit sooner.
+We would have saved ourselves a lot of energy and a lot of water if we had just scratched our head a bit sooner.

 The sheep were fine.